Use of IFRS by jurisdiction

 There is no stock exchange in Albania.
 Nevertheless, the Accounting Law passed in 2004 requires listed companies to apply IFRSs as issued by the IASB.

 Pakistan has adopted most but not all IFRSs.
-Among the standards not adopted are IFRS 1, IFRIC 4, and IFRIC 12.
+The standards not adopted are IFRS 1, IFRS 9, IFRS 14, IFRS 15, IFRIC 4, and IFRIC 12.

 In addition, standards relevant for financial institutions, IAS 39 Financial Instruments: Recognition and Measurement, IAS 40 Investment Property, and IFRS 7 Financial Instruments: Disclosures, have not been adopted for banks and other financial institutions regulated by the State Bank of Pakistan (SBP).
 SBP has prescribed its own criteria for recognition and measurement of financial instruments for such financial entities.